 The core of the system is having a list of prioritized projects ready to execute and pulling when there is capacity to start another one.
 In an ideal world this will mean that we never need to trade priorities of the running projects – we’ve only put as many into the system as we can execute efficiently in parallel.
 But the world isn’t ideal and there will still be conflicts between the running projects – though many fewer than before.
 When conflicts occur we often prioritize ineffectually.
 We’ll talk about principles that can lead us to wiser decisions when choosing when and whether to give a project with a problem a boost.

-PMI Talent Triangle: Strategic and Business Management [PDU]
+PMI Talent Triangle: Business Acumen [PDU]